binhbt/FaRecyclerview/README.md

 You can also customize what the loading view at the bottom of the list looks like.

 **Note:** This library should be able to work with any layout manager linear, grid, stagged layout manager.
-You can config layout manager in xml or in java code
+You can config layout manager in xml or in java code, support no data layout

 Demo
 -------